WebBluetoothCG/web-bluetooth/rationale.md

 if other operations were in flight, they'll return a NetworkError, which still allows the possibility that they took effect.

-## Why is the blacklist at https://github.com/WebBluetoothCG/registries a custom file format?
+## Why is the blocklist at https://github.com/WebBluetoothCG/registries a custom file format?

-The initial blacklist design desired the simplest solution that supported:
+The initial blocklist design desired the simplest solution that supported:
 - Comments
 - Pairs of validated UUIDs, possibly labeled with an exclusion tokens